-How many golden visas are issued and who takes them up is a closely guarded secret, but the International Monetary Fund reckons the majority are taken up by more than 100,000 China expats.
+How many golden visas are issued and who takes them up is a closely guarded secret.
+Still, the International Monetary Fund reckons more than 100,000 China expats take up the majority.

 Despite their popularity, golden visas have triggered criticism from some governments, claiming they have little economic advantage and promote tax avoidance.

 Investment as a test or qualification for residency or citizenship is a double-edged sword.